GabrielGoldsteinAnidea/winston-nedb/README.md

 - `options` {object?}
   - `filename` {string?} Path to the NeDB datastore.
 In-memory storage will be used, if left empty.
-  - `compact` {boolean} Default: false.
+  - `compact` {boolean?} Default: false.
 If true, will run compaction on every log removal (e.g. on rotation).

 ##### `rotate(interval)`